chipsalliance/t1/README.md

 T1 ships important vector machine features, e.g., lanes, chaining, and large LSU outstanding by default, but it can also be a general platform for MMIO DSA(Domain-Specific-Accelerators).

-T1 is designed with [Chisel](https://github.com/chipsalliance/chisel) and releasing `IPEmulator` to users.
+T1 is designed with [Chisel](https://github.com/chipsalliance/chisel) and releasing `T1Emulator` to users.

 T1 uses a forked version of the Rocket Core as the scalar part of T1.
 But we don't officially support it for now; it can be replaced by any other RISC-V Scalar CPU.